Year in Computer Science

 This module gives you a broad overview of the fundamental theories and techniques of Artificial Intelligence (Al).
 You will explore how computers can produce intelligent behaviour, and will consider topics such as the history of Al, search techniques, machine learning, game playing techniques, philosophical issues, and knowledge representation and reasoning.

-Fundamentals of Information Visualisation - 10 credits
+Software Specification - 10 credits